 All eyes are on Pyeongchang, South Korea, as the nations of the world come together for the 2018 Winter Olympic Games.
-What many people haven’t realized, though, is that Pyeongchang is a stunning destination year-round, as was the case long before it was a designated Olympic host.
+What many people haven’t realized, though, is that Pyeongchang is a stunning destination year-round — and that was the case long before it became a designated Olympic host.

 - Area: 565 sq mi (1,464 sq km)

 - Population: 44,000